survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ![Grunt](images/grunt.png)

-[Grunt](http://gruntjs.com/) was the first popular task runner for frontend developers.
+[Grunt](http://gruntjs.com/) was the first famous task runner for frontend developers.
 Its plugin architecture contributed towards its popularity.
-Plugins are often complex by themselves.
+Plugins are often complicated by themselves.
 As a result, when configuration grows, it can become difficult to understand what's going on.

 Here's an example from [Grunt documentation](http://gruntjs.com/sample-gruntfile).
-In this configuration, you define a linting and a watcher tasks.
+In this configuration, you define a linting and watcher tasks.
 When the *watch* task gets run, it triggers the *lint* task as well.
 This way, as you run Grunt, you get warnings in real-time in the terminal as you edit the source code.

 {pagebreak}